-This course is a continuation of MUS 132.
-Emphasis is placed on vocal techniques and the study and performance of a variety of styles and periods of choral literature.
-Upon completion, students should be able to demonstrate skills needed to participate in choral singing leading to performance.
+This course is a continuation of MUS 141.
+Emphasis is placed on the development of performance skills and the study of a variety of styles and periods of ensemble literature.
+Upon completion, students should be able to demonstrate skills needed to participate in ensemble playing leading to performance.
 This course has been approved for the transfer under the CAA as a premajor and/or elective course requirement.